Actindo-AG/Documentation/POS/Operation/01_OpenPayDesk.md

 # Open a pay desk

-The pay desk is the most important tool in POS.
+The pay desk is the most important tool in the *Venduo POS* module.
 For instance, in the pay desk you can select offers, make payments, give discounts, choose between different payment methods and have the possibility to park purchases for a later date.
 To perform any operation on the pay desk, you must first open one.